Frieda Wunderlich: Work

 After Adolf Hitler and the Nazi Party came to power in 1933, Wunderlich was forced to retire from her position.
 She was among the 45% of Jewish academics who left Germany in 1933.
 Her plan to emigrate to Great Britain with the help of her contacts at the London School of Economics and Social Science failed.
 Instead, she accepted an invitation from the New School for Social Research in New York City and until 1954 worked as professor for political and social sciences on its graduate faculty.
 This faculty, known after 1933 as the University in Exile, was a rescue program for European academics.
 Wunderlich was the only woman among its ten founding members.

 The academic staff at the New School concerned themselves with the question of why socio-political reforms had failed in Germany and why there was no noteworthy resistance movement.
 Wunderlich participated in this discussion through her lectures, like one titled "Freedom and Intellectual Responsibility" (1937) delivered at a colloquium opened by Thomas Mann and focused on educational systems in totalitarian states.

-Wunderlich thought that National Socialism and its totalitarian aspects substituted for religion, with the belief in the superiority of the German race as its central tenet.
+She thought that National Socialism and its totalitarian aspects substituted for religion, with the belief in the superiority of the German race as its central tenet.
 Thus rights are no longer based on human rights, the law of nature or the feeling of belonging to one nation, but derive instead from the feeling of belonging to a "mystic society bound by blood".
-This definition exceeds the meaning of nation as a political society and, according to Wunderlich, implies the war on inferior races as well as a fight against liberal values such as equality, liberty and self-determination.
-Wunderlich was convinced that National Socialism takes over the control of the cultural and social unity of the family, altering the role of women, who are left with their maternal and household management roles.
+This definition exceeds the meaning of nation as a political society and, according to her, implies the war on inferior races as well as a fight against liberal values such as equality, liberty and self-determination.
+She was convinced that National Socialism takes over the control of the cultural and social unity of the family, altering the role of women, who are left with their maternal and household management roles.
 She adds that not all employment positions were purged of women, but that they were to work in the lowest positions with the smallest income.

 Wunderlich was one of few academics who emigrated and managed to continue to have a political career.
 Her colleagues elected her by a unanimous vote to serve as Dean of the New School's Graduate Faculty of Political and Social Science for the academic year 1939–40.
 The chairman of the faculty, Alvin Johnson, said:

 She was the first women to be dean of a faculty in the United States.
 Apart from her involvement in the university, Wunderlich was from 1939 until 1943 the head of a research projects funded by the Rockefeller Foundation focusing on social and economic control in Germany and Russia.

 In 1955, a year after her retirement, she received an honorary doctorate from the University of Cologne.

 She died on 9 December 1965 in East Orange, New Jersey.